Kawasaki P-1: Design

-A large bomb bay housed within the main fuselage, similar in size to that of the Hawker Siddeley Nimrod's, contains the bulk of the aircraft's munitions.
+A large bomb bay housed within the main fuselage, possibly similar in volume (but not shape) to that of the Hawker Siddeley Nimrod's, contains the bulk of the aircraft's munitions.
 The bomb bay is supplemented by eight external hardpoints mounted on the wings.
 Weapons available on the P-1 include torpedoes, mines, depth charges, air-to-surface missiles (ASMs), such as the US-built Harpoon, or bombs.
 Armaments are managed by a Smith Aerospace-built stores management system, which includes a newly developed Universal Stores Control Unit (USCU), capable of accommodating hundreds of different munitions, including future ones and precision weapons.
 Multiple radar warning receivers provide all-round awareness of missile threats, which is combined with a defensive countermeasures suite.